University Awards for the Rutgers Community

 - Individuals may receive one award in each of the relevant award categories during their service at Rutgers, and should not be nominated in a category in which they already have received an award.

-- For the teaching, research, and scholar-teacher awards, nomination packets must be reviewed and approved by the candidate's department head/chair and dean/director, and submitted by the dean/director to the Office of the Executive Vice President for Academic Affairs.
+- For the teaching and research awards, nomination packets must be reviewed and approved by the candidate's department head/chair and dean/director, and submitted by the dean/director to the Office of the Executive Vice President for Academic Affairs.
 These nominations will be reviewed by universitywide faculty committees, who will submit their recommendations to Prabhas V. Moghe, the executive vice president for academic affairs, and the president.

-- Students, staff, faculty members, and recognized student or staff organizations are eligible to be nominated for the Rutgers College Class of 1962 Presidential Public Service Award.
+- Students, staff, faculty members, and recognized student or staff organizations can be nominated for the Rutgers College Class of 1962 Presidential Public Service Award.
 Nominations may be submitted by staff, faculty, and administrators.
 Nomination packets must be reviewed and approved by the candidate's department head/chair and dean/director prior to submission.

 - The Ernest E. McMahon Class of 1930 Award also has a separate and distinct nominating process that does not require departmental or decanal approval of nominations.